 Following graduation from OC in 1999, Ferdinand completed an M.A. in choral conducting with high honors at Morgan State University in 2001.
 As a member of the MSU choir, he performed with the New York Philharmonic, Montreal Philharmonic, Baltimore Symphony, Concordia College, Czech Republic Symphony, and other orchestras.
-He also served as guest conductor when MSU's regular conductor, Nathan Carter was ill.
+He also served as assistant choral conductor and conducted MSU’s choir when MSU's regular conductor, Nathan Carter, was ill.

-During his time at PFA, Ferdinand successfully auditioned for acceptance in the DMA program at the University of Maryland, where he began his doctoral studies in the 2005-2006 school year.
-The sole invitee selected from the several who auditioned, he is now studying under Edward Maclary, a protégé of the late Robert Shaw.
+During his time at PFA, Ferdinand successfully auditioned for acceptance in the D.M.A. program at the University of Maryland, where he began his doctoral studies in the 2005-2006 schoolyear.
+The sole invitee selected from the several who auditioned, he studied under Edward Maclary, a protégé of the late Robert Shaw.
 He also has had opportunity to study and collaborate with Helmuth Rilling, Margaret Hillis, and Robert Page.
-He is now a candidate for a DMA in choral and orchestral conducting.
+He completed a D.M.A in choral and orchestral conducting at UM in 2015.

 While at UM, Ferdinand directed the UM Chapel Choir, assisted in direction of the UM Chamber Singers and the Maryland Chorus, and taught undergraduate conducting classes.
 Additionally, he also served as staff director under Minister of Music Nolan Williams, Jr. at the Metropolitan Baptist Church in Washington, D.C., where he directed two productions of the Messiah.